jundalisay/superb/content/en/superphysics/solutions/ideology-matrix.md

 ![Phone and a Smartphone](https://cdn-images-1.medium.com/max/800/1*Ni2rC5pbSjMiBLyOVEOIxQ.jpeg)

 A modern day example is the mobile phone and smartphone.

 A mobile phone means mobile telephone.
-When computer-abilities were added to it, it became a ‘smartphone’.
-However, this name is wrong because the computer-ability outweighs the telephone-ability.
+When computer-abilities were added to it, it became a ‘smartphone’, with 'smart' representing the computer-abilities.
+However, this name is wrong because the computer-ability outweighs the telephone-ability, which really is just voice calls.

-People use their ‘smartphones’ more for watching movies, playing games, or text-chatting, instead of talking via voice as what a telephone would do.
+People use their ‘smartphones’ more for:
+- watching movies
+- playing games
+- text-chatting
+- live-streaming

+These have much more weight than doing the simple voice calls allowed by telephones.
 Nowadays, smartphones are more properly called mobile devices.

 David Hume explained that such naming mistakes are caused by the mind always choosing the mental processes that expend the least energy — it tries to connect ideas and form new ones without thinking.
-Thus, the phone became smart and so it was called a smartphone.
+The phone became smart and so it was called a smartphone.

 > Update Dec 2020: The recent term 'social distancing' is another example of wrong naming.
 It's used to imply keeping a physical distance from each other in order to prevent virus transmission.
 However, society is abstract in essence.
 Therefore, social distancing would mean being aloof, or not thinking about others at all.
 Two busy employees might physically bump into each other and not even mind nor remember the incident.
 Such a case would really be social distancing in the proper sense.
 The correct term for avoiding the virus is 'physical distancing'.
 The prevalence of 'social distancing' (and the fact that no one is denouncing it in favor of 'physical distancing') is proof that the essential science of Metaphysics or Dialectics is dead.